docksal/docksal/docs/advanced/stack-config.md

 fin image registry
 ```

 To get all tags of a certain image provide its name with the same command.
-E.g.:
+For example:

 ```bash
 fin image registry docksal/db